-Social Warfare is a WordPress plugin with specialized features to control how your content looks when shared on Pinterest, Facebook, and Twitter.
-I paid for an annual premium license specifically for the Pinterest features, but the Twitter and Facebook optimization is great as well.
-I make sure Social Warfare is configured for every new post and my assistant has gone through and added Social Warfare data to some of my older, popular posts as well.
+Social Warfare is a WordPress plugin with specialized features to control how your content looks.
+It also previews shares on Pinterest, Facebook, and Twitter.
+I paid for an annual premium license specifically for the Pinterest features.
+But the Twitter and Facebook optimization is great as well.
+I make sure Social Warfare is configured for every new post.
+Next, my assistant goes through and adds Social Warfare data to some of my older, popular posts as well.

-Social Warfare helps you add and customize sharing buttons around your site, like those bars of social icons above and below blog posts on many sites.
-You can also enter custom meta data that social networks use to pick the title, image, and shared content when a link is shared.
-For example, every time anyone shares one of my new posts on Facebook or Twitter, a specific formatted image for those networks populates the entry.
+Social Warfare helps you add and customize sharing buttons around your site.
+Like those bars of social icons above and below blog posts on many sites.
+You can also enter custom meta data that social networks use to pick up the post.
+It shows the title, image, and shared content when a link is shared.
+For example, every time anyone shares one of my new posts on Facebook or Twitter.
+A specific formatted image for those networks populates the entry.
 For Pinterest, a dedicated Pinterest formatted image is selected.

 Don’t ignore social sharing